Friday, July 31, 2020

 Not everything we see online is correct

-The other day I was scrolling through Twitter and I chanced upon a video post.
+The other day, I was scrolling through Twitter and chanced upon a video post.
 It showed an elderly couple dancing.
-The text in the post said, "He is 94 and she is 91 - they still have the moves!!
-Just awesome."
+The text in the post said, “He is 94, and she is 91 — they still have the moves!!
+Just awesome.”

 I watched the video.
-No doubt, the performance was awesome.
-Amazing, dexterous moves by an elderly couple.
-I couldn't resist watching it again.
+The performance was indeed awesome: amazing, dexterous moves by an elderly couple.
+I couldn’t resist watching it again.

 I was tempted to retweet the post.
 But I checked myself after seeing the age of the couple mentioned in the tweet.
 Also, I wanted to know something more about this wonderful pair, before I shared the clip.